Dooring: Dutch Reach

-City of London Corporation, Berlin, Germany, NYC Taxi & Limousine Commission, Cambridge, MA, USA, and Burbank, CA. In 2018, Addison Lee launched its own anti-dooring far hand reach campaign branding it 'the Addison Lean'.
-In April 2019 Lyft, a U.S. TNC implemented automatic wikt: in-app push notifications to prompt its drivers and clients in 22 U.S. cities to use the Dutch Reach when exiting.
+City of London, Berlin, New York City Taxi & Limousine Commission, Cambridge, Massachusetts, and Burbank, California.
+In 2018, Addison Lee launched its own anti-dooring far hand reach campaign branding it 'the Addison Lean'.
+In April 2019 Lyft, a U.S. TNC implemented automatic in-app push notifications to prompt its drivers and clients in 22 U.S. cities to use the Dutch Reach when exiting.
 Uber followed one month later with a pilot Dutch Reach education program for its users & drivers in four North American cities.
 Some police departments, hospitals, motor vehicle insurance companies, transportation management companies and personal injury law firms have also begun promoting the method.

 Until 2018, the scientific safety literature had been silent on the relative merits or flaws of near hand versus far hand egress from vehicles.
 However a human factors research paper Validating the Dutch Reach presented at the 7th International Cycling Safety Conference in October 2018, found initial evidence for its safety advantage.
 In 2019 British automaker Aston Martin introduced a reversed door latch lever in its Vantage sports car whose ergonomic design strongly favors far-hand use for opening while making the near hand habit awkward.